protontypes/open-sustainable-technology/README.md

 - [Castor](https://github.com/bcgov/castor) - A spatial, large-scale analytical model for simulating forest harvest and it's potential influence on other forest values (e.g., wildlife habitat).

 ### Forest Remote Sensing

+> **What?** A process of collecting and analyzing information about forest ecosystems from a distance, typically using satellite and aerial imagery.

+> **How?** These tools help process and extract meaningful information from aerial imagery such as RGB, hyperspectral, laser scanner, and LiDAR measurements.

 - [treeseg](https://github.com/apburt/treeseg/) - Developed to near-automatically extract tree-level point clouds from high-density larger-area lidar point clouds acquired in forests.
 - [TreeLS](https://github.com/tiagodc/TreeLS) - High performance R functions for forest data processing based on Terrestrial Laser Scanning (but not only) point clouds.
 - [TreeQSM](https://github.com/InverseTampere/TreeQSM) - Quantitative Structure Models of Single Trees from Laser Scanner Data.